LavaGang/MelonLoader/README.md

 2. Make sure you have all the [Requirements](#requirements) Installed before attempting to Install.
 3. Download MelonLoader [[x86](https://github.com/LavaGang/MelonLoader/releases/latest/download/MelonLoader.x86.zip)] [[x64](https://github.com/LavaGang/MelonLoader/releases/latest/download/MelonLoader.x64.zip)]
 4. Extract the MelonLoader folder from the MelonLoader Zip Archive to the Game's Installation Folder.
-5. Extract version.dll from the MelonLoader Zip Archive to the Game's Installation Folder.
+5. Extract version.dll & dobby.dll from the MelonLoader Zip Archive to the Game's Installation Folder.

 ### UN-INSTALL:

 1. Make sure the Game is Closed and Not Running before attempting to UN-INSTALL.
-2. Remove the version.dll file from the Game's Installation Folder.
+2. Remove the version.dll & dobby.dll files from the Game's Installation Folder.
 3. Remove the MelonLoader folder from the Game's Installation Folder.

 These additional steps below are OPTIONAL if you want to do a FULL UN-INSTALL.